 - Penguin colony excursion – Punta Arenas

 Step 9 – Buy a Park Entry Pass

 You need to buy a pass to visit Torres del Paine prior to visiting.
 HERE is the site to do it.
 Print out the QR code or save it on your phone.
 You will have to stop at the park entrance and present your code to proceed.
 The entrance fee for up to 3 days is $35 USD per person while the entrance fee for more than 3 days is $49 USD.
 Even though they ask you how many days you are in the park, they are only counting the nights.
 A trip from the 23rd to the 27th (both dates included) was counted as 4 days instead of 5.

 Step 10 – Pack

 The final step in planning a trip to Patagonia is packing!
 As I mentioned, the weather in Patagonia is unpredictable.
 You need to pack for all seasons.
-I will share a full list in a future post!
+HERE is a packing list.

 Message me if you have any questions about planning a trip to Patagonia!
 I will be more than happy to help answer any questions!